awsdocs/aws-cloudformation-user-guide/doc_source/protect-stack-resources.md

   ]
 }
 ```
-For more information about stack updates, see [AWS CloudFormation Stacks Updates](using-cfn-updating-stacks.md)\.
+For more information about stack updates, see [AWS CloudFormation Stack Updates](using-cfn-updating-stacks.md)\.

 Principal
 The `Principal` element specifies the entity that the policy applies to\.
 This element is required but supports only the wild card \(`*`\), which means that the policy applies to all [principals](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#principal)\.